sitano/sitano.github.io/_posts/2014-08-10-rebuild-ubuntu-bzr-package.md

 [Getting set up instructions](http://packaging.ubuntu.com/html/getting-set-up.html)

-_This step can be skipped partially for our VAGRANT distro._

 There are a number of tools that will make your life as an Ubuntu developer much easier.
 You will encounter these tools later in this guide.
 To install most of the tools you will need run this command:

     $ sudo apt-get install gnupg pbuilder ubuntu-dev-tools bzr-builddeb apt-file